chilledgeek/facialdetector/README.md

+# Photo Sorter
-# Facial Detector
+## Facial detector
 - Simple script/application/wrapper to classify whether photos have faces or not

   - Based on the package [opencv-python](https://github.com/skvark/opencv-python)

 - Based on machine learning so cannot expect the sorting to be 100% accurate!

-- Note: it doesn't detect rotated photos (yet!)
+- Now detects rotated photos

 # How to use